electricobjects/FeedCache/README.md

 # FeedKit
-A Swift framework for consuming and displaying feeds in your iOS app
+A Swift framework for consuming and displaying feeds in iOS

-FeedKit is an alternative to using CoreData to manage feed data.
+FeedKit is an alternative to using CoreData to manage paginated feed data.
 Architecturally, it replaces an NSFetchedResultsController, while caching data with NSCoding so the feed can load quickly from a cold start.

-####Featuress####
+####Features####

 FeedKit handles:

 * Insertions
 * Deletions
 * Caching

+## How it works ##

+When you first load your table view or collection view, FeedKit loads the first page of your feed.
+If the first page has changed from the last time it was loaded, the cache is cleared and replaced with the new items.
+This handles deletions and keeps the data on your phone from getting stale.

 ## To Use